vmihalko/ksh/src/cmd/INIT/README-mamake.md

 * The `notrace` attribute was added to disable xtrace for a rule's shell action.
 * If `MAMAKE_STRICT` is set, appending attributes to the `done` command produces a deprecation warning; please append them to `make` instead.
+* Repeating the rule name in the `done` commnand is now optional so that a simple `done` also works to terminate the current rule.

 In addition, the following two simple shell scripts are now provided to aid in maintaining and modernising Mamfiles: